TheBokata/TheBokata/README.md

 - 😀 Status: Diverse. <br>

 <h3 align="center">For more exciting updates and projects happening on my GitHub, you can follow me to stay tuned and star my repositories to support me and my work.
 Thank you! ❤️</h3>
-<h3 align="center">If you want to see more of me and my projects feel free to checkout and show some support to my currently more active GitHub profile <a href="https://github.com/BADimov21">BADimov21</a>!</h3>

 <br>

 <details>